awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 | Max Throughput per Instance †† | 1,750 MiB/s | 1,750 MiB/s | 1,750 MiB/s | 1,750 MiB/s |
 | Dominant Performance Attribute | IOPS | IOPS | MiB/s | MiB/s |

 \* The throughput limit is between 128 MiB/s and 250 MiB/s, depending on the volume size\.
-Volumes greater than 170 GiB and below 334 GiB deliver a maximum throughput of 250 MiB/s if burst credits are available\.
-Volumes with 334 GiB and above deliver 250 MiB/s irrespective of burst credits\.
+Volumes smaller than 170 GiB deliver a maximum throughput of 128 MiB/s\.
+Volumes larger than 170 GiB but smaller than 334 GiB deliver a maximum throughput of 250 MiB/s if burst credits are available\.
+Volumes larger than or equal to 334 GiB deliver 250 MiB/s regardless of burst credits\.
 Older `gp2` volumes might not reach full performance unless you modify the volume\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.

 † Maximum IOPS and throughput are guaranteed only on [Nitro\-based Instances](instance-types.md#ec2-nitro-instances)\.
 Other instances guarantee up to 32,000 IOPS and 500 MiB/s\.
 Older `io1` volumes might not reach full performance unless you modify the volume\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.